GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-onboarding.md

 - For example this org was onboarded from scratch and the super admin idenity user was already flagged as "User Suspended" - with no effects.

 <img width="1429" alt="Screen Shot 2022-09-02 at 3 35 28 PM" src="https://user-images.githubusercontent.com/94715080/188225478-dc36ea8c-cb89-4f74-b86a-d759ea8a763d.png">

+# Onboarding 13: Switch Super Admin Account from Workspace to Cloud Identity

 # Billing
 ## Billing Summary